KMVT: News operation

-KMVT is the area's only full-powered television station, and the only one airing a full schedule of local news focused on the Magic Valley.
-Both of the market's low-powered ABC and NBC affiliates serve as semi-satellites of Boise stations (KSAW-LD relays KIVI-TV while KTFT-LD repeats KTVB); although both outlets maintain local advertising sales offices next door to each other in Twin Falls, they serve mostly as Magic Valley bureaus for their parent stations.
+KMVT is the area's only full-power television station, and the only one airing a full schedule of local news focused on the Magic Valley.
+Both of the market's low-power ABC and NBC affiliates serve as semi-satellites of Boise stations (KSAW-LD relays KIVI-TV while KTFT-LD repeats KTVB); although both outlets maintain local advertising sales offices next door to each other in Twin Falls, they serve mostly as Magic Valley bureaus for their parent stations.
 Previous Fox affiliate KXTF formerly simulcast a weeknight prime time newscast at 9 from its sister station KFXP, which focused exclusively on the Pocatello–Idaho Falls market.
 In April 2012, KMVT upgraded its newscast production to high definition level.

-With the launch of Fox on sister station KTWT on July 1, 2012 there was a significant expansion of KMVT's news operation.
-More specifically, the CBS affiliate began producing a half-hour extension of Rise and Shine that is seen weekday mornings from 7 to 7:30 on the Fox station.
-In addition, KTWT added half-hour newscasts at 5 (airing on weeknights only) and 9 (seen every night).
+With the launch of Fox on sister station KTWT on July 1, 2012, there was a significant expansion of KMVT's news operation.
+More specifically, the CBS affiliate began producing a half-hour extension of Rise and Shine that is seen weekdays from 7 to 7:30 a.m. on the Fox station.
+In addition, KTWT added half-hour newscasts at 5 p.m. (airing on weeknights only) and 9 p.m. (seen every night).
 The Fox broadcasts have a separate news anchor on weeknights and feature more regional, national, and international news of the day as opposed to shows seen on KMVT.
 As with the CBS affiliate, shows seen on the Fox outlet can be seen in high definition.
 As of January 2013, the station has branded the two stations' news programming as one.
 Both are now called Idaho's First News and share the same anchors.

 Technical information

 Subchannels

-The station's digital signal is multiplexed:
+KMVT's transmitter is located on Flat Top Butte east of Jerome.
+The station's signal is multiplexed:

 On July 1, 2012, KMVT-DT2 upgraded to a high definition feed (including Cable One digital channel 485) and KTWT (which is now KSVT-LD) began to be simulcast in 4:3 standard definition on a new third digital subchannel of KMVT.